IsWladi/WatchCrab/README.md

 - **Asynchronous Event Handling**: Optionally handle events asynchronously to improve performance and responsiveness.
 - **Optimized for Automation Workflows**: Designed to integrate smoothly into automation pipelines with minimal configuration.
 - **JSON Output**: Provides structured JSON output for straightforward parsing and seamless integration with other tools.
-- **Graceful Shutdown (Unix-like systems)**: Ensures safe program termination by waiting for all in-progress commands to finish executing before shutting down.
+- **Graceful Shutdown**: Ensures safe program termination by waiting for all in-progress commands to finish executing before shutting down.
 This prevents abrupt termination, reducing the risk of data loss or unexpected errors.
 - **Cross-Platform Compatibility**: Runs on both Unix-like systems (Linux, macOS) and Windows.
 - **Logging of Command Output**: Optionally Saves the `stdout` and `stderr` of executed commands to a file for easy debugging and record-keeping.